wickerbox/Arduino-Theremin/README.md

 |SW2|1|SWITCH TOGGLE SPDT 5A 120V|EG2377-ND|
 |U1|1|CONN HEADER MALE .100" SNGL STR 40POS|S1012EC-40-ND|

-Note: for U1, one 40-position header is the cheapest option (about $0.50) and you can just snap it apart into the sections you need.
+The best way to place U1 is to buy one 40-position header is the cheapest option (about $0.50) and snap it apart into the sections you need.

 |Refdes|Qty|Description|Adafruit|
 |------|---|-----------|--------|